sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

 Automatic Docker-based build testing using tox
 ----------------------------------------------

-``tox`` is Python package that is widely used for automating tests of Python projects.
+``tox`` is a Python package that is widely used for automating tests of Python projects.

 Install ``tox`` for use with your system Python, for example using::